caddyserver/website/src/docs/markdown/automatic-https.md

 - your `$HOME` folder is writeable and persistent,
 - and your domain name appears somewhere relevant in the config,

-then your sites will probably be served over HTTPS automatically and without problems.
+then sites will be served over HTTPS automatically and without problems.
 You won't have to know or do anything else about it.
-It "just works" most of the time!
+It should "just work"!

 <aside class="warning">Public CAs like Let's Encrypt enforce rate limits.
 If your DNS, network, or server is not properly configured, you could easily hit rate limits.
 The rest of this page describes how to avoid that.</aside>